FunkMonkey/Loomo/README.md

 Loomo is a filebrowser extension for Mozilla Firefox.

+### Update 23.12.2013

+Loomo development has been on hold for quite a while.
+I plan a rewrite, but I am waiting for better web-components, native JS modules support and especially some progress on multi-process Firefox as this will heavily impact Loomo.

+### Info

 ![Loomo screenshot](https://raw.github.com/wiki/FunkMonkey/Loomo/images/loomo.jpg)

 It implements the `xfile` protocol, which allows browsing the local filesystem from within the Firefox tabs.